davidgraeff/firestore-db-and-auth-rs/readme.md

 What can be done to make this crate more awesome:

-* The communication efficieny can be improved by using gRPC/Protobuf instead of HTTP/Json
+* The communication efficieny can be improved by using gRPC/Protobuf instead of HTTP/Json, which also allows for data streaming.
-* More DTOs (Data transfer objects) and convenience methods should be exposed for the Firebase Auth API
+* More DTOs (Data transfer objects) and convenience methods should be exposed for the Firebase Auth API.
+  Especially the write/update part has many usecases.
-* Nice to have: Transactions, batch_get and streaming (listen) support for Firestore
+* Nice to have: Transactions, batch_get support for Firestore

 This library does not have the ambition to mirror the http/gRPC API 1:1.
 There are auto-generated libraries for this purpose.